|Country of Origin||Germany|

-Keeshond are quick learners and are known be in-tune with their trainers.
-However, they can somewhat be strong willed and independent which can affect their training making it hard.
-Positive reinforcement and lots of praising followed by tasty treats might help and encourage them to follow the cues.
+Keeshond is quick learners and are known to be in-tune with their trainers.
+However, they can somewhat be strong-willed and independent which can affect their training making it hard.
+Positive reinforcement and lots of praise followed by tasty treats might help and encourage them to follow the cues.

 Fun Facts About Keeshond